terminatorul/Win-ScriptInvoke/README.md

 Windows file type handler for scripts with `#!` shebang line.

 ## Linux shebang line
-The shebang line (sharp-bang, that is `#` and `!`) is used as the first line of scripts on UNIX/Linux systems to provide the path of the interpreter to run the script.
+The shebang line (sharp-bang, that is `#` and `!`) is used as the first line of scripts on UNIX/Linux systems, to provide the path of the interpreter to run the script.

 The [perl](http://www.perl.org/) interpreter on Linux is most likely installed as `/usr/bin/perl`, so the first line of a perl script file looks like:
 ```